| | |

 • Cable Beach is a popular spot, and you’ll likely see tourists riding camels there during sunset.
 Note that the water is unsafe for swimming during the wet season due to jellyfish and stingrays.

 • During full moons over the dry season (winter months), the town has a big festival called Staircase to the Moon.
 During full moons and only at low tide, the moon reflects its light over the mud flats, creating the illusion of a staircase.
-The night of the festival, food and craft stalls set up at Town Beach, which makes it a fun evening out.
+On the night of the festival, food and craft stalls are set up at Town Beach, which makes it a fun evening out.
 It’s not something I would recommend traveling somewhere just to see, but it’s pretty cool.

 • Broome if also home to a few sets of dinosaur footprints at Gantheaume Point and Cable Beach.
 They are only visible at low tides, and even then are very hard to find.
 If you want to find them, I recommend talking to a local who can take you to them.